 Official: Seniors will need official transcripts released to colleges they choose to apply to.
+Seniors should use the green photocopied form from the CCRC.
+Seniors can sign this form once for the whole school year, then, they turn in the CCRC's pink request form for each individual college application request.
 Talk to your counselor about whether your student wants ACT and SAT scores to appear on transcripts.
 You can opt out.
 Note: there is a \$4.25 fee for each transcript released.